Dr. Robin Dummer

 Vice President for Advancement

 Gordon Flinn has served as Simpson University’s chief development officer since 2002.
 His duties include providing administrative oversight of institutional advancement, marketing, and alumni and parent relations.
 He is the former Vice President of Finance and Operations for a nationwide third-party insurance administrator, a Simpson alumnus, and a former ASPIRE faculty member.
 He holds a B.S. in Accounting and an M.B.A. in Finance from St. Mary’s College.
 He is a member of Redding East Rotary and a board member of the Greater Redding Chamber of Commerce, Neighborhood Church of Redding, and Town & Country Manor in Santa Ana, Calif.
-He and his wife, Kris, have three adult children, one of whom is married.
+He and his wife, Kris, have three adult children.

 Dr. Ann Stamp Miller

 Dr. Ann Stamp Miller joined Simpson University in 2007.
 She serves as the Humanities and Fine Arts Division Chair and History Chair.
 Prior to Simpson University, Ann taught at the University of Hawaii, Hawaii Pacific University and served as the program coordinator of all faculty and students at TransPacific Hawaii College in Honolulu.
 Ann graduated from the College of Wooster with a B.A. in history and German.
 She earned her M.A. in European Languages and Ph.D. in European history from the University of Hawaii at Manoa.
 Dedicated to community, she has devoted time to her church in a variety of roles, served on the advisory board of the (former) Lake College, organized telethons for public television to assist in fundraising and judged high school and college research paper competitions for student scholarships.
 She and her husband, Peter, are members of Neighborhood Church and have two married sons.